 Now let’s see what happens to the unencrypted text when we apply modern AES 256 bit encryption to this message:

 It’s not even the same number of letters, and there are now numbers in it…hey, where did all of the spaces go?!?
-Modern encryption has to encrypt everything, and that means everything.
+Modern encryption encrypts everything—spaces and punctuation included.
 Any pattern could be figured out by the right software being written, so spaces are encrypted along with the letters and numbers to further obscure what is being encrypted.

 There are no known ways to break AES encryption.
-It is solid, and the only real hope anyone could have of breaking it is with a brute force hack which guesses the encryption key repeatedly until the right one is found.
+The only way anyone could break it is with a brute force hack guessing the encryption key—the mathematical equivalent of the Enigma machine settings— repeatedly until the right one is found.
 Here’s an all-new message encrypted with AES 256:

-Try to guess that message using the same principles as the Caesar Cipher, or even the Enigma.
-It could take you centuries even with the most modern computers, and even then all you’d get is the encrypted catchphrase of a certain Marvel hero!
+Try to guess that message using the same principles as the Caesar Cipher—it could take you centuries even with the most modern computers.

 Try it for yourself using this tool’s decryption and my settings, which are the ‘key’ to unlocking this: